sjentsch/lsjDocs/_pages/Ch15_FactorAnalysis_4.rst

 combines the observed variables.

-In psychometrics we use reliability analysis to provide information about how consistently a scale measures a psychological construct (see Section `Assessing the reliability of a measurement
+In psychometrics we use reliability analysis to provide information about how consistently a scale measures a psychological construct (see section :doc:`Assessing the reliability of a measurement <Ch02_StudyDesign_3>`).
-<Ch02_StudyDesign_3.html#assessing-the-reliability-of-a-measurement>`__).
 **Internal consistency** is what we are concerned with here, and that refers to the consistency across all the individual items that make up a measurement scale.
 So, if we have V1, V2, V3, V4 and V5 as observed item variables, then we